galihif/galihif/README.md

 - 🌱 I’m currently learning **Android Development with Kotlin and jetpack compose**

-- 👨‍💻 All of my projects are available at [https://gif-tech.web.app/](https://gif-tech.web.app/)
+- 👨‍💻 All of my projects are available at [My Website](https://gif-tech.web.app/)

 - 📫 How to reach me **id.giftech@gmail.com**

-- 📄 Know about my experiences [https://www.linkedin.com/in/galihif/](https://www.linkedin.com/in/galihif/)
+- 📄 Know about my experiences [Portfolio](https://s.id/GalihifPortfolio)

 ### :point_down: Connect with me